SolidLink95/BlenderAssetImporter/README.md

 ![alt text](https://github.com/banan039pl/BlenderAssetImporter/blob/main/images/3.png)

+The `Documentation` button redirects to this github page.

 ## Usage

 1. Create a directory with all png files with previews of the assets, lets name the folder `previews`